 Low Carb African Peanut Soup.
 I probably do not have enough soup recipes on this site but this one is a dandy.
 There are no hints of any sweetness in it as I have substituted daikon radish for high carby sweet potatoes but don’t kid yourself-This.
 Is.
 Good.
 The bottom right picture is the same bowl of soup as above only with the addition of za’atar and black seeds (no not black sesame seeds-these are a totally different and healthy animal all together.
-I have made it plain in several recipes that I love, love, love the combination and they can also be seen on the Eggplant Soup as well as on the salad with Lemon Tahini Mint Salad Dressing.
+I love, love, love the combination and they can also be seen on the Eggplant Soup as well as on the salad with Lemon Tahini Mint Salad Dressing.
 Once you have used them, I doubt you would ever give them up.
-If you are interested, you can read more here: The Blessed Seed and they are both readily available in almost any Middle-Eastern Grocery.
+If you are interested, you can read more here: The Blessed Seed and they are both readily available in almost any Middle-Eastern Grocery so, for a terrific taste of Africa you may want to try this low carb African Peanut Soup.

 As I am a Type II diabetic, all recipes on this website are low carb and diabetic friendly.